AdobeDocs/audience-manager-learn.en/help/intro-to-audience-manager/understanding-the-data-flow-in-audience-manager.md

 level: Beginner
 exl-id: 9b859219-d1d9-4af5-8d4a-3b1f43f905ab
 ---
-# Understanding the Data Flow in Audience Manager
+# Understand the data flow in Audience Manager

 This video helps you to understand Adobe Audience Manager by describing the data flow into, through, and out of the application.